niceda/dpoll/README.md

 # [dpoll](https://git-inf.skiffenergy.com/xiongdajun/dpoll)

 Modbus/IEC104 Client Simulator.
-It allows to read and write in Modbus slave registers and IEC104.
+It allow you to read and write in Modbus slave registers and IEC104.

 Thanks to [mbpoll](https://github.com/epsilonrt/mbpoll)